WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 #### A Glimpse into Syntax Tree Evaluation

 In Swift, syntax trees are evaluated in depth-first traversal.
-The following figure is the evaluation order of syntax `view1 - bunchOfViews` in code block:
+The following figure is the traversal order of syntax `view1 - bunchOfViews` in code block:

 ```swift